 We celebrate our faith Sunday mornings at 8 and 10 am (with music).
 Services usually last about an hour.
-We offer live streaming of the 10 am service on Youtube as well.
-If you miss the live stream, you can view it on Youtube about an hour after it has concluded.
+We offer a live recording of the 10 am service on Youtube as well.
+You can view it on Youtube about an hour after it has concluded.

 St. Martha’s is a pretty casual beach church.
 Some attend in their Sunday best, some in jeans, some in shorts during the warm seasons.
 One of us wears sandals year round.
 But please do cover your bathing suit.

 Where to Park